alexismorin/Auto-Lightmap-Adjuster/README.md

 Just drag the *AutoLightmapAdjuster* folder into your project's *Plugins* folder (create it at the same level as your content folder if you don't have one already) and open your project - things should work out by themselves.

-Per usual, this was whipped up in around two hours on my couch - bugs beware, tweak or fork as you wish.
+Per usual, this was whipped up in a couple of hours on my couch - bugs beware, tweak or fork as you wish.

+### Bugs
+- Unreal will sometimes not refresh the new lightmap sizes; just select all the static meshes in the scene and toggle on and off the override setting - that'll fix it.